What Is An Achieving a Better Life Experience (ABLE) Account?

 What is an Achieving a Better Life Experience (ABLE Account?

-An ABLE account is a tax-free savings account older adults can put money in to help them pay for “qualified disability expenses” while staying enrolled in benefit programs.2 These expenses cover needs such as:2
+An ABLE account is a tax-free savings account.
+You can use the money you deposit into it to pay for “qualified disability expenses” while staying enrolled in benefit programs.2 These expenses cover needs such as:2

 Who is eligible for ABLE accounts?